MikeConsemulder/MIDIControllerBoilerplate/README.md

-# MIDIControllerBoilerplate
+# MIDIWebpageController
-A boilerplate for controlling a webpage with a MIDIController / (vue, webpack, typescript)
+A plug and play application for controlling a webpage with a MIDIController / (vue, webpack, typescript)

 Still WIP